Andromeda-stack/Nexus-Events/README.md

 # Nexus-Events

 Nexus Events is a multi-gamemode server written by Shayan and Icehax.
-We incorporate a bunch of gamemodes such as King of the Hill, Demolition and much more.
+We incorporate loads of gamemodes such as King of the Hill, Demolition and much more.

 ## Credits